 Where to buy in Seattle

 Seattle is a large city with many suburbs and neighborhoods.
 The general rule is that the closer you get to downtown Seattle, the higher the rents are.
-Higher rents, however, don’t necessarily equate to a property being a great investment.
+Higher rents, however, do not necessarily equate to a property being a great investment.
 High rents may mean high vacancy and a corresponding high purchase price.
-When considering an investment property in the Seattle area, leading Seattle property management company, SJA Property Management generally recommends buying investment property in proven (in terms of real estate investment) neighborhoods such as Ballard or Magnolia where a good balance is struck between purchase price, rents and vacancy factors.
-We are also bullish on up-and-coming cities like Bothell which, while not technically in Seattle, are only a short commute to downtown Seattle.
+When considering an investment property in the Seattle area, leading Seattle property management company, SJA Property Management, generally recommends buying an investment property in proven (in terms of real estate investment) neighborhoods such as Ballard or Magnolia where a good balance is struck between the purchase price, rents, and vacancy factors.
+We are also bullish on up-and-coming cities like Bothell which, while not technically in Seattle, is only a short commute to downtown Seattle.

-How much should I expect to spend on my real estate investment?
+How much should I expect to invest in a rental property?

-The answer to this question will depend on a number of factors including the amount of money you have for a down payment, the money you have in reserve to cover unforeseen repairs and improvements, and the return and/or cash flow you want or need.
-If you have very little money on hand or in reserves you are not necessarily precluded from investing in real estate, you just have to put in more effort to uncover the deals.
-There are still plenty of bank owned, foreclosure and for sale by owner deals out there which can have lower prices and more flexible terms than your standard deal.
+The answer to this question will depend on several factors including the amount of money you have for a down payment, the money you have in reserve to cover unforeseen repairs and improvements, and the return and/or cash flow you want or need.
+If you have little money on hand or in reserves you are not necessarily precluded from investing in real estate, you just must put in more effort to uncover the deals.
+There is still plenty of bank-owned, foreclosed, and for sale by owner deals out there which can have lower prices and more flexible terms than your standard deal.

 Should I hire a property manager or manage the property myself?

-Once you have purchased your rental property you need to decide whether you will manage the property yourself or hire a professional Seattle property management company.
-The answer lies in personal preference, budget, the amount of time a person has to dedicate him or herself to the issues that may arise and a person’s aversion to risk.
+Once you have purchased the rental property you will then need to decide whether you will manage the property yourself or hire a professional Seattle property management company.
+The answer lies in personal preference, budget, the amount of time a person has to dedicate him or herself to the issues that may arise, and a person’s aversion to risk.
 A professional property management company like SJA Property Management can relieve a rental property owner of all aspects of managing a property.
-Tenant screening, lease preparation and signing, rent collection, maintenance handling are just a few of the property management-related issues that are routinely handled by a professional property management company.
-While it may, for the sake of saving money, appear to make sense to manage your own property, you may find that the trouble is just not worth the extra money.
+Tenant screening, lease preparation, and signing, rent collection, maintenance handling are just a few of the property management-related issues that are routinely handled by a professional property management company.
+For the sake of saving money, it may appear to make sense to manage your own property.
+Most people find that the trouble is just not worth the extra money for Seattle property rentals.
 The aggressive marketing campaigns which are implemented by professional property management companies will likely result in your rental property being rented out more quickly than if you attempt to handle it yourself.
 So the money you think you are saving may be eaten up in one month of unnecessary vacancy.

-Seattle is unique and, from a property owner or manager’s standpoint, more difficult to manage as Seattle has passed a tenant friendly set of laws called the Just Cause Eviction Ordinance.
-The Just Cause Eviction Ordinance gives tenants in Seattle many rights that they do not have in other cities in Washington State.
+Seattle is unique and, from a property owner or manager’s standpoint, more difficult to manage as the city has passed a tenant-friendly set of laws called the Just Cause Eviction Ordinance.
+The Just Cause Eviction Ordinance gives tenants many rights that they do not have in other cities in Washington State.
 If you plan on managing your own property you should make yourself intimately aware of the provisions of this ordinance as the risks and costs related to non-compliance are substantial.
 Our goal is to help you avoid all unnecessary Seattle property management fees.

-SJA Property Management understands that many of you, for financial or other reasons, will decide to manage your property on your own.
-If you are managing your own property and issues arise that you aren’t sure how to handle, please call us.
+SJA Property Management understands that many of you, for financial or other reasons, will decide to manage your Seattle rental property on your own.
+If you are managing your own property and issues arise that you are not sure how to handle, please call us.
 Our team of skilled Seattle property managers will be more than happy to consult with you, free of charge, on whatever property management-related issue you are dealing with.
 Our reputation is backed by our Seattle property management reviews, so don’t be afraid to contact us!
 We can be reached at firstname.lastname@example.org, our contact page of our property management website, or simply call us at 425-658-1920.